 Five lessons that a problem-solving mindset taught me when testing

-By Sara Moleirinho, QA Tester @ Xpand IT
+By Sara Moleirinho, Service Lead @ Xpand IT

 Think of a product.
 What do you want as a consumer?
 Quality is the main thing that pops in your head?
 Ok, that’s what a tester does or a QA (quality assurance).

 We assure the quality of your product.
 Is it 100% problem-free?
 Probably not.
 But our main goal is to ensure that your product will not have major issues when you use it.